sheetalneeraj/Maze-Game-CGV-miniproject-/README.md

 ##### *Introduction* :
 This is a **2D Maze game**.
 The game is created using **OpenGL** where, a player tries to solve the maze.
 The objective of the game is to navigate through the maze and complete the game within a minute.

+##### *How To Run The Project* :
+1) Follow this detailed instructions on installing OpenGL on Windows/Linux: https://www.youtube.com/watch?v=kbdPTNzyeIM
+2) Clone the repository
+3) Run the .c file on CodeBlocks on Windows or follow the steps from the video to run the program on Linux environments.
+4) Do star the repository if you found it helpful :)